raunakkathuria/imagegenai/README.md

-# ImageGen
+# ImageGenAI

 A flexible, containerized API server for image generation that supports multiple AI models with seamless CPU/GPU switching.

 ## Overview

-ImageGen provides a unified interface for generating images using various AI models.
+ImageGenAI provides a unified interface for generating images using various AI models.
 Built for flexibility, it supports both CPU and GPU environments, making it suitable for any deployment scenario from development to production.

 ## Supported Models